Andy Bichel

 Andrew John Bichel (born 27 August 1970) is a former Australian cricketer, who played 19 Test matches and 67 One Day Internationals for Australia between 1997 and 2004.
-He was a right-arm medium-fast bowler, but was also a hard-hitting lower-order batsman.
+He was a right-arm fast-medium bowler, but was also a hard-hitting lower-order batsman.
+Bichel was a member of the Australian team who won the 2003 Cricket World Cup.

 Bichel represented Queensland in the Australian domestic competitions.
 He also played for Worcestershire, Hampshire and Essex in English county cricket.

 Since retiring from playing, Bichel has been a coach and a selector.
 He is a cousin of Chris Sabburg.

 Personal life

-Born to parents of German ancestry, Bichel married Dion in 1997 and they have two children.
+Bichel was born to parents of German ancestry, married Dion in 1997 and they have two children.

 Domestic career

 As well as Queensland's state team, he has played for the English Counties Essex, Hampshire and Worcestershire, where he had successful sessions on Essex with the bat and ball.